percona/psmdb-docs/source/changed_in_34.rst

 Changed in Percona Server for MongoDB 3.4
 =========================================

+The following changes apply to |PSMDB| 3.4 compared to version 3.2:

-The :ref:`mongorocks` storage engine is now based on RocksDB 4.11.2.
+* The :ref:`mongorocks` storage engine is now based on RocksDB 4.13.5.

 The following features of |PSMDB| 3.2 are no longer available in version 3.4: